rezaasadi/employees/README.md

 # employees
-A full CRUD simple application with React and Bootstrap
+A simple CRUD application with React and Bootstrap